John Richards (Royal Marines officer)

 Lieutenant-General Sir John Charles Chisholm Richards, (21 February 1927 – 5 October 2004) was a Royal Marines officer who served as Marshal of the Diplomatic Corps in the Royal Household from 1982 to 1991.

 Military career

 Educated at Worksop College, Richards joined the Royal Marines in 1945.
 He was appointed commanding officer of 45 Commando in 1968, commander of 42 Commando in 1972, and commander of 3 Commando Brigade in 1975 before becoming Commandant General Royal Marines in 1977 and retiring in 1981.

 In retirement Richards became Her Majesty's Marshal of the Diplomatic Corps in the Royal Household from 1982 to 1991.
 As such, he accompanied Pengiran Mustapha bin Pengiran Metassan (Brunei high commissioner to the United Kingdom) when he delivered his letters of credence to Queen Elizabeth II on 20 November 1990 at Buckingham Palace.
 He also attended a banquet in London in February 1992 to commemorate Brunei's eighth national day.
 Richards died at Aix-en-Provence on 5 October 2004.

+Honours

+Richards was appointed a Knight Commander of the Order of the Bath (KCB) in the 1980 Birthday Honours, and a Knight Commander of the Royal Victorian Order (KCVO) in the 1991 New Year Honours.